The Psychology of Spending Money

 Focus on Your Spending Triggers

 An important aspect of debt that isn't always addressed is why you got too deeply into debt in the first place.
 Why did you keep charging items you couldn't afford?
 Why did you feel the urge to use those little plastic cards for things that weren't necessary, even when you began to struggle to make the payments?
-What causes your compulsive shopping?
+What causes your compulsive shopping or impulse-buying habits?

 Keeping a spending log and taking note of your moods can help you pinpoint what's behind some of your decision-making.
 Identifying the triggers that stimulate the urge to splurge can be uncomfortable, but if you don't face them, you may never get control of your spending and your debt.
 If you're always trying to pay off yesterday's purchases, many of which have long since worn out or been forgotten, you'll have a much harder time trying to plan for financial security tomorrow.